A Little Coffee Doesn’t Hurt and Might Help Reduce Your Cancer Risk

 by Laurie Wertich, updated by Dr.C.H.
 Weaver M.D.
 1/2021

 If you’re a slave to your morning cup of coffee research shows that you don’t necessarily need to hang up the habit just yet.
-In fact, the data shows that coffee may reduce the risk of many cancers and isn't associated with any specific cancer risk.
+In fact according to an analyses published in the July 2020 New England Journal of Medicine reviewing all publications on the topic the data shows that coffee may reduce the risk of many cancers and isn't associated with any specific cancer risk.
 Coffee contains hundreds of different compounds, some of which may have anticancer effects.
 Nevertheless, the exact mechanisms by which coffee may impact cancer risk are not well understood.
-So what do the studies show?
+(16) So what do the studies show?

 Postmenopausal women who drink coffee have a statistically significant reduced risk of developing estrogen receptor (ER)-negative breast cancer.

 It turns out that coffee drinkers have a lower incidence of breast cancer overall than those who abstain; however, when researchers really dug into the correlation and corrected for other lifestyle factors—such as weight, level of physical activity, family history, and age at menopause—the protective effect of coffee was only measurable for ER-negative breast cancer.
 The results of the study showed a modest decrease in overall breast cancer risk and a significant reduction in the risk of ER-negative breast cancer.

 This doesn’t mean that postmenopausal women who want to avoid breast cancer need only to slurp coffee to avoid the disease.
 What it means is that if you tend to avoid indulging in coffee based on the perception that it could harm your health—you may be able to enjoy this simple pleasure without the extra helping of guilt.